 Stains Can Sometimes Be Removed By Grinding

-Admittedly by grinding past the stains and/or etching you can often remove the problem areas, but in doing so you are creating a terrazzo-like aggregated InfinityFloor Stone finish that not every customer would be happy to see.
+Admittedly by grinding past the stains and/or etching you can in many cases remove the problem areas, but in doing so you are creating an aggregated InfinityFloor Stone application, similar to terrazzo floors in looks.
+Not every customer would be happy to live with this.

-If you desire InfinityFloor Cream, surface protection is imperative.
-InfinityFloor Cream which is an industrial looking finish generated by power trowelling the concrete surface to push down sand and aggregates away from the surface, leaving a stylish swirled appearance is very subseptible to damage prior to our polishing process.
+If you have requested our InfinityFloor Cream finish, surface protection is imperative.
+InfinityFloor Cream is an industrial looking floor finish generated by power trowelling the concrete surface to push down sand and aggregates away from the surface.
+This leaves a stylish swirled appearance with no aggregate showing through and it is very susceptible to damage prior to our polishing process.

 Always Protect Concrete That Is To Be Polished

 So in general basic terms, if you have a concrete surface that you are to have diamond abrasive polished, please cover and protect from damage before your polisher arrives on site.
 It doesn’t matter if it is a concrete floor, worktop, furniture or stairs; they can all be damaged by neglect.